Finalists revealed for the Loyalty Magazine Awards 2020 - Loyalty Magazine

 - GEMS Rewards: Best Loyalty Industry Innovation through Segmentation and Automatic Curation – GEMS Education

-- First Mover in Pay TV loyalty – SKY Germany / Loyalty Prime
+- First Mover in Pay TV loyalty – Sky Germany / Loyalty Prime

 - Augmented Reality Easter Egg Hunt Game – British Gas Rewards / Mando-Connect / Spark